-It is worth noting that extracellular recordings are bipolar recordings, that is signals are measured as the voltage difference that occurs between two electrodes.
+It is worth noting that extracellular recordings are bipolar recordings.
+In a bipolar recording, signals are measured as the voltage difference that occurs between two electrodes (this sounds more like a differential recording).
 One of the electrodes is usually called active or recording electrode and it is placed in proximity of the neurons we want to measure action potentials from.
 The other electrode is commonly called the reference or ground electrode, and as its name suggests it is used as a voltage reference level.
 MEA dishes can have different ground electrode configurations, but the most common experimental choice is to use as reference and ground electrode a specific electrode on the dish that is hundreds of time larger than the recording electrodes.
 Such a setup has a relevant flaw when recording LFPs, because of the fact that using a distant reference electrode prevents the investigators from having accurate information on the activity source location.
 Attempts to provide a general solution to this problem have not been successful, because, as discussed above, the factors that impact LFP recordings, both physiological (e.g., strength, spatial extent and symmetry of activation in the neuronal substrate), and technical (e.g., electrode characteristics and reference site) are difficult to assess.
 In this view, all that can be said with certainty for MEA recordings, is that the source of the LFP is generated somewhere in the conductive medium.
 This implies that identifying the sources of activity becomes even more challenging, because of volume conduction effects.

 Bursting Activity